 Separately, on 5 September 2017, Modern Global Company for General Trading of Equipment, Supplier for Construction and Real Estate WLL (a wholly owned subsidiary of the Parent Company) commenced arbitration proceedings against Korek Telecom in relation to Korek's alleged failure to pay servicing fees due to Modern Global under a services agreement.
 On 20 March 2019, Modern Global was awarded its full claim, interest and legal costs, amounting to approximately USD 4.5 million.
 The Group is currently in the process of enforcing the award against Korek Telecom.
 As part of the enforcement process, Modern Global sought leave to make alternative service on Korek.
 A hearing before the DIFC Court regarding the grant of alternative service was convened on 9 February 2021.
+The DIFC Court issued its judgment on 9 May 2021 pursuant to which Modern Global was wholly successful on the appeal.
+Consequently, Modern Global is now taking active steps to enforce the USD 5 million award against Korek in the UAE and Iraq.

-Consequently, as a result of the ongoing litigation relating to Korek, the Group's management was unable to determine the fair value of this investment and the recoverability of interest bearing loan as at 31 December 2020 and 31 December 2019 and accordingly the investment is carried at its fair value as at 31 December 2013 of USD 359 million equivalent to KD 110,078 thousand (2019: KD 109,183 thousand).
+As a result of the ongoing litigation relating to Korek, the Group's management was unable to determine the fair value of this investment and the recoverability of interest bearing loan as at 31 December 2021 and 31 December 2020.
+Accordingly the investment is carried at its fair value as at 31 December 2013 of USD 359 million equivalent to KD 109,293 thousand (2020: KD 110,078 thousand).